jackbinysh/MScProject/ParameterFitting/data/14_7_13_9/README.txt

-14/08
+16/08

-A first run of the GA, using an error function with both 13_9 and 14_7 in it
+a preliminary optimisation of both the 13_9 and 14_7 datasets, with an objective function simply the sum of them.